-2.18 Centre Quality Assurance Activity Schedule
+2.19 Centre Quality Assurance Activity Schedule

-- Newly-approved UK based CMI Centres All newly-approved UK based CMI Centres will normally have a virtual quality assurance activity within 6 months of approval (Even if there are no registered Learners). - Newly-approved International based CMI Centres All newly-approved international based CMI Centres will normally have a face to face quality assurance activity within 36 months of approval (Even if there are no registered Learners). - All CMI Centres All CMI Centres will have a quality assurance monitoring activity based on the risk rating applied to the centre.
-These visits will either be a face to face physical visit to the centre or undertaken virtually with the Centre - Additional Centre Quality Assurance Activities There may be a requirement for an additional CMI Centre Quality Assurance outside the normal Centre Quality Assurance Activity Schedule, this may incur additional fee charges to the Centre.
+- Newly-approved UK-based CMI Centres All newly-approved UK-based CMI Centres will normally have a face to face quality assurance activity within 6-8 months of approval (Even if there are no registered Learners). - Newly-approved International-based CMI Centres All newly-approved international-based CMI Centres will normally have a virtual quality assurance activity within 6-8 months of approval (Even if there are no registered Learners).
+All international-based CMI Centres will also have a face-to-face quality assurance activity within 36 months of approval (Even if there are no registered Learners). - All CMI Centres All CMI Centres will have a quality assurance monitoring activity based on the risk rating applied to the Centre.
+These visits will either be a face-to-face physical visit to the Centre or undertaken virtually with the Centre - Additional Centre Quality Assurance Activities There may be a requirement for an additional CMI Centre quality assurance activity outside the normal Centre Quality Assurance Activity Schedule, this may incur additional fee charges to the Centre.
 The frequency and requirement will be determined by CMI before the activity is undertaken.
-The following factors will be considered: - Issues with Centres internal quality assurance procedures - Malpractice Issues - Additional support to CMI Centres - International based CMI Centres International overseas centre visits are scheduled according to region, centre risk, FCO guidance on travel and safety and efficient expenditure.
-We aim to visit inline with the Centre Quality Assurance Activity Schedule above in any given year Europe Qtr 1, MENA Qtr 2, APAC Qtr 3, Australasia Qtr 4.
-Travel to the Americas has not as yet been required due to risk having been managed through the registered centre route and a small number of centres.
-Should this change, centre visits in this region may be added to Q1 or Q4.
+The following factors will be considered: - Issues with the Centre's internal quality assurance procedures - Malpractice and/or Maladministration Issues - Additional support to CMI Centres - International-based CMI Centres International Centre visits are scheduled according to region, Centre risk, FCO guidance on travel and safety and efficient expenditure.
+Quality Managers will visit APAC and MENA Centres in line with the Centre Quality Assurance Activity Schedule above in any given year.
+Travel to the Americas has not as yet been required due to risk having been managed through the registered Centre route and a small number of Centres.
+Should this change, Centre visits in this region may be added.

-Each Centre will be contacted to agree a date and time for the proposed Centre visit/audit.
+Each Centre will be contacted to agree on a date and time for the proposed Centre visit/audit.
 When contacted, the Centre will be asked to provide relevant information and to check that their approval documentation is up to date.

 On the day of the visit/activity, the Quality Manager/Auditor will meet/speak with the Programme Director and/or any relevant members of the Centre quality management team and/or members of the delivery and assessment team.
-They may also request to meet with CMI Learners, or review feedback from Learners.
+They may also request to meet with CMI Learners or review feedback from Learners.